 Quitting smoking is so hard that most smokers kick themselves for even starting.

-Not everyone who smokes enjoys it, as evident by the nearly 7 out of 10 smokers who’ve said they want to quit completely.
+Not everyone who smokes enjoys it, as evident by the nearly who’ve said they want to quit completely.

 While many smokers have switched to e-cigarettes, those people shouldn’t be considered nonsmokers.
 They’re still slaves to nicotine.
 It’s just delivered in a less flammable way.